chrisant996/clink/docs/clink.md

 #### Overcoming Word Breaks

-Clink and CMD parse the input line into a [`line_state`](#line_state) by ending a word whenever one of the following characters is encountered (except when quoted e.g. `"abc,xyz"`):
+Clink and parses the input line into a [`line_state`](#line_state) by ending a word whenever one of the following characters is encountered (except when inside quotes).
+These are the same word break characters as CMD.exe uses.
 - Whitespace characters SPACE, TAB, and NEWLINE.
 - Punctuation symbols `'`, `&backprime;`, `=`, `+`, `;`, and `,`.
 - Grouping symbols `(`, `)`, `[`, `]`, `{`, and `}`.

-Some programs may not consider some of those to be word break characters.
-For example, Windows Terminal doesn't consider `,` to be a word break character, and requires it in the argument to the `--pos` and `--size` flags (`wt.exe --size 120,50`).
+However, many programs parse their command line arguments using different word break characters than CMD does.

 In Clink v1.5.17 and higher, argmatchers can override the word break rules for specific argument positions by including `nowordbreakchars=","` (or set `nowordbreakchars=` a list of characters that shouldn't denote word breaks).
 This can allow more accurate completions and input line coloring when these characters are present.
+But `nowordbreakchars` is always ignored for builtin CMD commands and Batch scripts (because CMD.exe itself always parses word breaks a specific way).
+Flags in argmatchers for anything other than builtin CMD commands and Batch scripts default to assuming `nowordbreakchars="'&backprime;+;,"`, but that can be overridden by setting `nowordbreakchars=` some other string.

 ```lua
 -- This argmatcher accepts syntax like "wt --pos x,y --size cols,rows command".